Working to Reduce Waste

 Our Augusta, Maine Facility is now powered 100% by wind.
 By purchasing Renewable Energy Credits (REC’s), national organizations, such as Green-e, verify that the wind power is available and guarantees that our purchased energy credits are truly derived from wind power.

-Recognizing the benefits of energy-efficient lighting, Roma of Houston recently replaced all of their warehouse lighting with energy efficient systems, including motion detectors.
+Recognizing the benefits of energy-efficient lighting, Performance Foodservice - Houston recently replaced all of their warehouse lighting with energy efficient systems, including motion detectors.
 The expected savings is 588,484 kWh per year.
 As a result of this reduction, 819,500 pounds of CO2, 3,555 pounds of SO2, and 1,742 pounds of oxides of nitrogen were prevented from entering our environment.